 I am also directing the Data Mining towards Decision Making (DM2) Lab, supported by National Science Foundation (NSF), National Institutes of Health (NIH), and Office of Naval Research (ONR).

-The DM2 Lab at Notre Dame CSE is recruiting two PhD students to begin in Spring or Fall 2026.
-Our research focuses on AI for Material Discovery, leveraging graph neural networks and multimodal LLMs.
+[HIRING #2] The DM2 Lab at Notre Dame CSE is recruiting two PhD students to begin in Spring or Fall 2026.
+The research focuses on AI for Material Discovery, leveraging graph neural networks and multimodal (reasoning) LLMs.
 We work closely with experts in mechanical and chemical engineering on material property measurement and novel material synthesis.
 To apply, please visit this link.
-Experience in Molecular Dynamics and its software, Graph Neural Network design, development, and evaluation, and/or Multimodal Large Language Model training and testing will be preferred.
-Feel free to reach out to me (mjiang2 [at] nd.edu) if you are interested! -- Some selected research activities/outcomes:
+Experience in Molecular Dynamics and its software, Graph Neural Network development and evaluation, LLM Reasoning and/or Multimodal LLM is preferred.
+Feel free to reach out to me (mjiang2 [at] nd.edu) if you are interested! -- Some selected research activities/outcomes of ours in this field are as follows:

-- Open Polymer Challenge: Leveraging Machine Learning for Polymer Informatics was accepted to NeurIPS 2025 Competition Track and is now LAUNCHed on Kaggle!
+- Open Polymer Challenge: Leveraging Machine Learning for Polymer Informatics was accepted to NeurIPS 2025 Competition Track and is now launched on Kaggle!
 It is co-organized by University of Notre Dame, University of Wisconsin-Madison, and Kaggle.
 JOIN US AND WIN $50,000 Awards!
-YES, FOUR "0"s - it's $50,000!
-Soooo what are YOU waiting for???

 - Tool for molecular discovery: torch-molecule is a package that facilitates molecular discovery through deep learning, featuring a user-friendly, sklearn-style interface.
 It includes model checkpoints for efficient deployment and benchmarking across a range of molecular tasks, including predictive models, generative models, and representation models.